Suzi is the Creative Director of ENO Breathe

 , a pioneering programme she has developed together with the Baylis team at English National Opera and respiratory experts at Imperial College Healthcare NHS Trust.
 ENO Breathe is a six week course designed for people recovering from COVID-19 who continue to suffer from breathlessness and associated anxiety after their initial infection.

 Breath is the power source for all vocal sound; we can’t speak or sing without it.
 Opera singers train extensively to distil the many complex physiological demands involved in their craft into a single thought or sensation so that they can communicate music effectively and with economy of effort.
 ENO Breathe mirrors this philosophy; technical knowledge and expertise go hand in hand with emotional and musical connection.
 This reciprocal approach encourages participants to connect with and experience the course contents rather than approaching exercises purely intellectually.

-Lullabies are the common thread running through the programme, and singing them builds emotional connections with exercises designed to improve breathlessness and support healthy voice use.
-Lullabies span cultures and continents, are simple and inclusive, and their purpose is to soothe.
-Participants leave sessions with a calming song in their heart, and a positive emotional connection to a wealth of tools and exercises, making practical resources more memorable, more meaningful and, crucially, more useable.
+ENO Breathe is rooted in the music of safety – lullabies – whose very purpose is to soothe.
+Lullabies span cultures and continents, stretch back further than the written word and are simple and inclusive.
+Their purpose is as much to calm the singer as the listener.
+Singing lullabies not only puts into practice ideas from the programme, but also builds emotional connections with exercises designed to improve breathlessness and support healthy voice use.
+Participants leave ENO Breathe sessions with a calming song in their heart, and a positive emotional connection to a wealth of tools and exercises.
+In practical terms, this means that resources are more memorable, more meaningful and, crucially, more useable.